-I've picked out some books to read, for a reading challenge I'm doing this year, that I hope will help me & others nurture & deepen our faith & a closer relationship with God.
-I'll be sharing about it on my blog.
+Maybe those posts will help me & others nurture & deepen our faith & a closer relationship with God.

-Maybe faith posts on this blog will offer encouragement to someone else struggling with doubt.
+Maybe the faith posts will offer encouragement to someone else struggling with doubt.

 As a certified spiritual director, I sometimes wonder if helping other doubting Thomas types is part of my calling.
 Or those who struggle with their faith for any reason.